-If you’ve been following my piano practice blog series, you know my strategy for how to spend time at piano for the most effective progress.
+If you follow my piano practice blog series, you know my strategy for how you should spend time at the piano for the most effective progress.

 If you missed those, check out: My Best Tips On How To Practice Piano Part 1, My Best Tips On How To Practice Piano Part 2 & My Best Tips On How To Practice Piano Part 3, where I walk you through my effective piano practice strategy in detail.

-Continuing in your piano practice routine, you should practice each goal in this manner (as described in previous blogs above) for as long as you are able to muster full effort.
-Repeat the same practice process with your next goal, aiming to successfully play through several times in a row.
+Continuing in your piano practice routine, you should practice each goal in this manner (as described in previous blogs above) for as long as you can muster your fully focused effort.
+Repeat the same practice process with your next goal.
+Aim for successfully playing through several times in a row.

-Stop if you make a mistake, or when you lose mental concentration.
-Remind yourself of your selected goal and reset back to the start.
-If you’re unable to keep your mind on things after awhile, or continue making the same mistakes, it may be time for a change.
-This brings us to decide What To Do If You Keep Messing Up At The Piano!
+If you become unable to keep your mind on things after a while or continue making the same mistakes, it may be time for a change.
+Now you must learn What To Do If You Keep Messing Up At The Piano!

-Starting anew without success after multiple attempts means you’re either doing something to block your progress, or you simply need a break to refresh yourself.
-If you simply didn’t achieve your goal, in addition to stopping and returning to the beginning, you must change your approach.
+Starting anew without success after multiple attempts means you are either; a) doing something to block your progress or b) you need a break to refresh yourself.
+If you simply did not achieve your goal, in addition to stopping and returning to the beginning, you must change your approach.

 Take A Closer Look At The Problem

-When I’ve chosen a specific practice goal, but continue having problems getting through the music successfully, I take a step back.
+When I choose a specific practice goal but continue having problems getting through the music successfully, I take a step back.
 By that I mean to take a closer look at the problem section.
-Analyze the trouble spot, looking for clues about what’s tripping you up.
-This often reveals a less obvious practice goal that you must focus on first, before moving on to your previously selected goal.
-In other words, you’ve taken on too much at once.
+Analyze the trouble spot, looking for clues about what is tripping you up.
+Analyzing sometimes reveals a less obvious practice goal you must focus on before moving on to your previously selected goal.
+In other words, you have taken on too much at once.
 Bite off only what you can chew, one morsel at a time.

 How do you find the trouble to know what to practice?
 Ask yourself questions relevant to your music and piano playing level.
-If you’re a beginner, you may ask;
+If you are a beginner, you may ask;

-If you’re more advanced, you must ask questions relative to your level, too.
+If you are more advanced, you must ask questions relative to your level, too.

 Troubleshooting As A Target

-But what if you’ve gone through this intense effort and you’re still having issues?
-I know how frustrating that may be, but there are two solutions that usually resolve any trouble areas.
+But what if you have gone through this intense effort and you are still having issues?
+I know how frustrating that may be, but two solutions usually resolve any trouble areas.

 Play It Slower, Sam

 Most commonly, the solution to the problem is a slower tempo.
-Your next best step would be to stay focused on the originally selected goal, but play through your musical section at a much reduced speed.
+Your next best step would be to stay focused on your initial goal but play through your musical section at a much-reduced speed.
 Playing music at a slower than usual tempo is often the most challenging kind of practice.
-Quite the opposite of most people’s impression that fast is impressive.
-(Though it can be, often piano players of fast passages easily find themselves relying on physical muscle memory, which, as mentioned earlier, is like a fragile house of cards!)

-Sometimes we’ve made the mistake of relying solely on our muscle memory to play through musical passages.
-When the tempo is slowed down, that kind of false scaffolding is stripped away, leaving us to use our cognitive skills and tune in to refine our kinesthetic senses.
-This can feel like having the training wheels of a bicycle removed.
+Practicing at a slow tempo forces us to use our cognitive skills and tune in to refine our kinesthetic senses.
+This intensely focused practice can feel like having the training wheels of a bicycle removed.
 We start off wobbly and lacking confidence or balance.

-But when you slow the tempo, you allow yourself enough space in your brain to be fully mindful of each practice goal, whether it’s the notes, rhythm, fingering, dynamics or all these combined.
-If you’re able to play slowly enough to completely master each aspect of the music (whichever goals you’ve chosen to practice), you will gradually come away from piano practice with a deeper grasp of the music, both internally and physically.
+When you slow the tempo, you allow yourself enough space in your brain to be fully mindful of each practice goal, whether it is the notes, rhythm, fingering, dynamics, or all these combined.
+Play slowly enough you can completely master each aspect of the music.
+Be focused on whichever goals you have chosen to practice.
+You will gradually come away from piano practice with a deeper internal and physical grasp of the music.

 But playing music that is familiar to us at a deliberately slower tempo can also cause us to trip up.
-This is even more basis for the argument to slow your playing enough to thoroughly choose and focus on one practice goal at a time until you master each one of your selected goals.
+Making mistakes is, even more, the basis for the argument to slow your playing tempo.
+Thoroughly choose and focus on one practice goal at a time until you master each one of your selected goals.

 Underwater Slow Motion Effect

-One of the biggest problems with slowing down is that we’ve developed bad habits of playing at a tempo too fast.
-This tempo is stuck in our aural memory as well as our physical muscles.
-This makes for a tougher barrier to get through.
+One of the biggest problems with slowing down is that you have developed bad habits of playing at a tempo too fast.
+This tempo sticks in your aural memory as well as your physical muscles.
+The aforementioned makes for another challenging barrier to get through.
 Avoid developing additional barriers by practicing slow enough that you can mentally focus.

-If it’s hard to keep the beat at that new tempo, set the metronome at the most ridiculously slowest tempo you can feel.
+If you find it hard to keep the beat at that new tempo, set the metronome at the most ridiculously slowest tempo you can feel.
 Play the music along with the metronome.
-If necessary, count aloud before you play, clapping out or tapping the rhythm on your legs.
-Then, using the metronome, play through the musical selection with this tempo using the metronome.
+If necessary, count aloud before you play, first clapping out or tapping the rhythm on your legs.
+Then, using the metronome, play through the musical selection with this tempo.

-Once you’re able to sense the steady beat of this willfully chosen slow speed, go back through the passage following your effective piano practice routine.
+Once you can sense the steady beat of this willfully chosen slow speed, go back through the passage following your effective piano practice routine.
 Stop if you make a mistake or lose mental concentration.
 Aim again to play at this slow tempo correctly three times in a row.

 Discovering Your Musical Weaknesses

-Typically, playing slowly in this manner will reveal problem areas you hadn’t discovered while playing at the faster tempo.
-Even better, playing slowly will allow you to more deeply and clearly master previously chosen practice goals.
-This kind of practice brings you much more quickly to the kind of cognitive engagement necessary for lasting piano progress.
+Playing slowly in this manner will reveal problem areas you had not discovered while playing at a faster tempo.
+Even better, playing slowly will allow you to more deeply and solidly master previously chosen practice goals.
+This kind of practice brings you much more quickly to the cognitive engagement necessary for lasting piano progress.

 Why?
-Because you’re finally going slow enough to allow yourself to fully think consciously and consistently toward your chosen practice goals.
-You may have thought you’d already surpassed this level of practice at your faster tempo.
-But the majority of the time, slower practice will take you further and, ironically, faster in piano progress.
+Because you are finally going slow enough to allow yourself fully conscious and consistent thinking toward your chosen practice goals.
+You may have thought you already surpassed this level of practice at your faster tempo.
+But the majority of the time, practicing at a slow tempo will take you further and, ironically, faster in piano progress.

-What Should You Do If You Keep Messing Up At The Piano?
+What To Do If You Keep Messing Up At The Piano

-If you’re unable to keep your mind on things after awhile, it may be time for a break.
-This kind of prolonged, intensely concentrated effort cannot be sustained for long.
-Especially if you’ve just begun using this piano practice technique.
+If you cannot keep your mind on things after a while, it may be time for a break.
+You cannot sustain prolonged and intensely concentrated effort for long.
+Especially if you just started using this piano practice technique.

-When you hit a plateau, lost your ability to pay attention to your set goals, or repeatedly make mistakes, it is perfectly normal and advisable to take a break.
+When you hit a plateau, lose your ability to pay attention to your set goals, or repeatedly make mistakes, it is perfectly normal and advisable to take a break.
 Your brain needs a moment to refresh.